angrbrd/hyperledger-fabric-basics/README.md

 ## Need Help?

 If these instructions have been helpful in getting you off the ground, great!
 If you're still hitting some snags, feel free to reach out to me on [Hyperledger Slack](https://hyperledgerproject.slack.com/).
 My handle is `@anya`.
-Oh, and by the way, the entire Hyperledger community is very helpful with helping people get started!
-So you may join SDK related channels on Slack such as `#fabric-sdk` and `#fabric-sdk-node`.
+You can also open an issue in this repository to let me know that you found a problem.
+Oh, and by the way, the entire Hyperledger community is very helpful getting people started with Hyperledger Fabric.
+So you may join the appropriate channels on Slack and ask your questions!

 **Happy Building!**